Audio-to-Blog/webaudioblog/README.md

-# FastAPI AWS S3 File Upload and Processing
+# Operationalizing Audio Transcription and Blog Generation - Rust Web Service

-This is a simple FastAPI application that allows users to upload files to an AWS S3 bucket and process them using AWS Step Functions.
-You can access a currently-running instance of the application at `https://audio-to-blog.vercel.app/`.
+This is a simple Rust Actix web application that allows users to upload the audio file of a conversation/interview and get a blog summarizing what was discussed.
+The user uploaded audio file is automatically stored to an AWS S3 bucket.
+The audio file is processed using AWS Step Functions, which uses a speech to text model and an LLM to generate automatically generate blog about the conversation.

 ## Deployment (Local)